The Federal 'No Child Left Behind' Act NCLB

 'No Child Left Behind' is formally named the ESEA (Elementary and Secondary Education Act.)
 The 2002 version of ESEA, also known as 'No Child Left Behind' or 'NCLB', has turned our schools into testing factories where knowledge and wisdom are given second place to the selling strategies of big textbook manufacturers and testing companies.
 This is part of an overall privatization of public education that many teachers unions, such as UTLA (United Teachers Los Angeles), are trying to stop.
 Many teachers have left the teaching profession in frustration at the incoherent demands of 'NCLB' and the lack of funding from the federal government that 'NCLB' requires.
 The 'NCLB' act also opens the schools doors to military recruiters, giving them access to all public secondary schools (high schools) and funnels students names, home phone numbers, and home addresses into the Pentagon (see the actual legal language of Section 9528 of ESEA 'NCLB' below.)
 ASVAB testing and the Pentagon Database student information mining project are other ways military recruiters can get this information.
 For more information about ASVAB and the Pentagon Database go to our JROTC page.

-A CAMS AFT/CFT member (yours truly) wrote this Resolution on eliminating Section 9528 from any reauthorization of NCLB at the California Federation of Teachers Convention 2007 in Los Angeles, CA. It was passed unanimously.
+A CAMS AFT/CFT member (yours truly) wrote this Resolution (archived) on eliminating Section 9528 from any reauthorization of NCLB at the California Federation of Teachers Convention 2007 in Los Angeles, CA. It was passed unanimously.

 Arlene Inouye passed this New Business Item for the NEA (National Education Association): NEA Representative Assembly